Nor’easter, ‘bomb cyclone’ to deliver heavy snow, wind to East Coast

 In New York City, the odds of a plowable snowfall have increased, but the system doesn’t look to be a blockbuster.
 The forecast is dependent on how far west a potentially heavy band of snow extends

 Whether New York City ends up under that band is the million-dollar question.
 For now, the Big Apple should plan for flurries or light snow Friday afternoon becoming moderate around 9 or 10 p.m. and lasting intermittently through Saturday evening.
-That’s assuming a far enough west track.
+That’s assuming a track that’s far enough west.
 The snow could end considerably earlier if the system trends farther out to sea.

-Philadelphia should expect a similar timeline but shifted up about 2 or 3 hours.
-Like their neighbors to the north, amounts may very substantially from west (less) to east (more) across the metro.
+Philadelphia should expect a similar timeline but shifted up about two or three hours.
+As for its neighbors to the north, amounts may very substantially from west (less) to east (more) across the metro area.

 New York City: 5 to 10 inches